Woongsik/fullstack-e-commerce-frontend/README.md

    <a name="setEnv"></a>
    #### 2. Set envrionment variables
-   Check the .envExample file and set variables into .env !This should be done to run the the app!
+   Check the `.envExample` file and set variables into `.env`

+   !!!This should be done to run the the app!!!

    <a name="install"></a>
    #### 3.Install and run: